 How Can I Prove That Police Used Excessive Force When They Hold All The Evidence?

 Once a lawsuit against the police for excessive force is initiated, a victim plaintiff has certain rights to discovery.
 Discovery includes the right to demand that the police provide certain items of evidence including documents, reports, records, and recordings.
 The victim’s lawyer can question police by demanding answers to written questions as well as during questioning of police officers in person under oath at depositions.
 Evidence can also be obtained through other sources, including medical records, witness interviews, cell phone videos, and security camera recordings.
-An attorney experienced at bringing Excessive Force lawsuits knows where to look for proof and how to force the police department and other parties to provide the evidence needed to prevail.
+An attorney experienced in bringing Excessive Force lawsuits knows where to look for proof and how to legally compel the police department and other parties to provide the evidence needed to prevail.

 What Factors Are Weighed When Deciding Whether An Officer Has Used Excessive Force?